 All right, that was a lot, time to move to the last step!

-Step 4: Defining dependencies
+Step 4: Define dependencies

-Now you’ve implemented all of the tasks, the last step is to put the glue between them or in other words, to define the dependencies between them.
+Now you’ve implemented all of the tasks, the last step is to put the glue between them or in other words, define the dependencies between them.
 How?
 By using bitshift operators.

-In your case, it’s really basic as you want to execute one task after the other.
+In your case, it’s really basic, as you want to execute one task after the other.

 with DAG(...) as dag:

-training_model_tasks >> choosing_best_model >> [accurate, inaccurate]
+training_model_tasks >> choosing_best_model >> [is_accurate, is_inaccurate]

-The Final Airflow DAG!
+The Final Airflow DAG

 Ok, now you’ve gone through all the steps, time to see the final code: